Methane on the temperate exo-Saturn TOI-199b

 These atmospheric models considered the same absorbers as \exotr\ (e.g., H$_2$O \citep{Rothman2010}, CH$_4$ \citep{Yurchenko2014a}, NH$_3$ \citep{Yurchenko2011a}, HCN \citep{Barber2014a}, CO \citep{Rothman2010}, CO$_2$ \citep{Rothman2010}, SO$_2$ \citep{Underwood2016a}, OCS \citep{Wilzewski2016}).
 The opacities were computed line-by-line from the HITRAN \citep{Rothman2010, Richard2012}, HITEMP \citep{Hargreaves2020}, and ExoMol \citep{Tennyson2016} databases, following the prescriptions in \citet{welbanks2021a, Welbanks2024}.

 Aurora accounts for the effects of inhomogeneous clouds and hazes modeled as a linear combination of a clear and cloudy/hazy region, following the cloud deck prescription and enhanced H$_2$-Rayleigh scattering described in \citet{welbanks2021a}, which builds upon the works of \citet{Etangs2008a, Line2016a, MacDonald2017}.
-For the non-isothermal temperature structure, we adopted the 6 parameter prescription from \citet{Madhusudhan2009}.
-All model spectra were computed at a resolving power of $R=50,000$ over the wavelength range of 2.5 to 5.5 $\mu$m.
+For the non-isothermal temperature structure, we adopted the six parameter prescription from \citet{Madhusudhan2009}.
+All model spectra were computed at a resolving power of $R=50,000$ over the wavelength range of 2.5--5.5 $\mu$m.

 The retrieved spectra and posteriors from the analysis on the \texttt{Eureka!} reduction with $\Delta \lambda=0.004$ $\mu$m are shown in Figure \ref{fig:aurora_posteriors}.
 For visual clarity, the shown data are binned.
-The retrieved atmospheric temperature structure is non-isothermal with T=$494^{+283}_{-157}$~K at 100~mbar, which is consistent with the planet's equilibrium temperature.
+The retrieved atmospheric temperature structure is non-isothermal with T=$494^{+283}_{-157}$~K at 100~mbar, which is consistent with the planet's equilibrium temperature at the 1-$\sigma$ level.
 The retrieved abundances of NH$_3$, H$_2$O, CO, CO$_2$, HCN, and OCS remain poorly constrained as with the analysis from \exotr.
-However, the spectrum near $\sim3$ $\mu$m seems to be preferentially explained by the rovibrational absorption line of NH$_3$ rather than clouds as with the \exotr\ analysis.
-Model comparison between the model including the species and the model excluding it suggests no meaningful preference for the inclusion of NH$_3$.
+However, the spectrum near $\sim3$ $\mu$m seems to be preferentially explained by the absorption line of NH$_3$ rather than clouds and HCN as with the \exotr\ analysis.
+A model comparison between the model including the species and the model excluding it suggests no meaningful preference for the inclusion of NH$_3$.